 - Shared hosting is entry-level web hosting.
 It’s fine for hosting small websites or blogs – and with prices starting from less than £5 a month, it’s a cost-effective way to get your company website online.

-- Cloud hosting is a versatile form of web hosting and a relatively new concept.
-The main attraction is that it scales up and down to meet your needs.
+- Cloud hosting is a versatile form of web hosting which is becoming more commonplace.
+The main attraction is that it scales up and down automatically to meet your needs.
 Like buying electricity, you only pay for what you use.